eml10n/l10ninfo/content/_index.md

 4. Have you read, understood, and accepted the community [code of conduct](conduct)?
 5. Is there anything else you would like to share?

-Once you have access, you may start contribute by creating new pages or edit existing ones using GitLab Web IDE and commit changes to the main branch of the repository.
+This site is built using [Hugo static site generator](https://gohugo.io/) and is maintained in a [respository on GitLab](https://gitlab.com/eml10n/l10ninfo).
+Once you have access, you may start contribute by creating new Markdown pages or edit existing ones using GitLab Web IDE and commit changes to the main branch of the repository.